hodehoujolive/score-management-app/README.md

     ```
     cd api/ & npm install
     ```
+    Then rename the .env.example file that is locate in the /api directory to .env
 3. Navigate to the frontend directory and use npm to install dependencies
     ```
     cd frontend/ & npm install